 - a rent ‘holiday’

 - a reduction in your rent for a temporary period

-- agree to pay any arrears that build up at a later date at an affordable rate.
+- let you pay any arrears at a later date.

 If you are struggling to pay your rent you can apply for a discretionary housing payment if you get either: